🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 YearSports BettingPrediction Markets

-Demonstrative purposes only — genuine outcomes fluctuate considerably based on participant competence and prevailing market dynamics.
+Illustrative only — actual outcomes vary substantially based on individual capability and prevailing market dynamics.

 FAQ